ayang903/jsondict/README.md

-resourceFolder: This is the name of the folder that contains the resources associated with the dataset.
+resource_folder: This is the name of the folder that contains the resources associated with the dataset.
 Remember, resources in CKAN usually represent individual data files.
 For example, if your dataset includes data from multiple years, you might have one CSV file for each year, compile each CSV into one folder and use that folder's name for this field.